smeteo/Leet_Code_Exercises/Readme.md

 # Leetcode Exercises

-This repository consists of Leetcode, Edabit, and other python exercises
+This repository consists of Leetcode, Edabit, Hackerrank and other python exercises.